top of page

 These questions are entirely valid, and we will try to address them in order.

-Equity is not necessarily good.
-If you own something that produces something at a higher per unit price than if you bought that something, it is a bad idea.
+Equity is not like renting.
+It is an owned thing, an investment, a taking of risk in preference to the energy risk you have now.
+If you own something that ends up costing your more, it is a bad idea.
 So if you own an energy system where what you save on your fuel bills is less than what you are paying for your system, that is a bad idea.
 On the other hand if you are paying less, it is a good idea.
-In fact, even if you are paying the same amount this is a good idea: if you wish to reduce your carbon emissions.
-But which of the two it is can only be discovered by going through the Own Your Power process with us.
-The result will be concrete offers that you can decide to accept or reject without penalty or fee.
-Helping your land-lord may be counter-intuitive.
-But if the benefit to you is great enough, that will be fine.
-Ultimately it comes down to the benefit to yourself.
+In fact, even if you are paying the same amount this is a good idea: if you realize that you and your whole community can significantly reduce your climate impacts without paying more.

-The renter is often on the move.
-But the energy system cannot go with the renter.
-What will happen to the renters equity will ultimately come down to what the energy users owning the system, including that renter, decide to do.
 Before any funds have been committed or debt accepted, the ownership structure will be created.
-This must occur for all cooperatively owned assets.
-The question applies to housing cooperatives, food cooperatives and agricultural equipment cooperatives.
+This must occur for all group-owned assets.
 The Own Your Power process is no different.
 But most importantly, it is organic.
 This means we want to reach the arrangement that satisfies all parties.
 We don't know what this will take.
 But we will help you through the process.

 Does this sound worth a go?